-Faculty are authorized to change final grades only when they have committed a computational error, and they must receive the approval of their department chairs and the dean to change the grade.
+Faculty are authorized to change final grades only when they have committed a computational error or an error in recording a grade, and they must receive the approval of their department chairs and the dean to change the grade.
 As part of that approval, they must attach a detailed explanation of the reason for the mistake.
 Only in rare cases would another reason be entertained as legitimate for a grade change.
 A student who is unhappy with his or her grade on an assignment must discuss the situation with the faculty member teaching the course.
 If students believe that they have been graded unfairly, they have the right to appeal the grade using a grade appeal process in the Student Handbook and the Faculty Handbook.